haomin3/css519-final-project/technical-design.md

 ### 3.2 Client
 The client connects to the cloud server and requests operations such as querying, uploading, or downloading files.
 A client is not allowed to access protected operations until it has successfully completed the authentication process.
 For the purposes of this project, the client will be simulated through `curl` requests from the command line.

-During the authentication stage, the client sends a password along with a client ID.
+During the authentication stage, the client sends a username and password.
 If authentication succeeds, the client is issued a session token for later communication with the server to perform other functions such as query, upload, and download.

 ### 3.3 Authentication Component
 The authentication component is responsible for verifying that a client is authorized before file access is granted.
-Currently, only a client ID and password is needed for authentication.
+Currently, only a username and password are needed for authentication.

 This design could be improved later with a multi-step authentication process based on asymmetric cryptography.
 In this improved design, the client sends a password and timestamp encrypted with the cloud's public key.
 The password is used as an initial credential and to identify which client key should be associated with the request.
 After decrypting the message, the cloud checks whether the timestamp falls within a small allowed time window in order to reduce replay attacks.
 If the initial password check succeeds, the cloud generates a cryptographic challenge and encrypts it using the client's public key.
 The client must respond by signing the challenge with its private key, allowing the cloud to verify the client's identity.
 The cloud may also respond after a fixed delay regardless of success or failure in order to reduce timing-based information leakage.

 ### 3.4 Session Management
 After successful authentication, the cloud issues a session token for the client.
 This session token is used for later requests such as querying, uploading, or downloading files.
 Once the session token is issued, the client is considered trusted for the duration of that session.

-To reduce long-term exposure, the session key expires after a period of inactivity.
-A new authentication process is then required before protected operations can continue.
+To reduce long-term exposure, the session token expires after a fixed period of time following successful authentication.
+Once the token expires, the client must authenticate again before protected operations can continue.

 ### 3.5 File Storage
 The server stores uploaded files and retrieves them when authorized clients request downloads.
 To keep the design manageable, the initial version will likely use a simple local storage structure on the server rather than a more advanced storage architecture.

-For the initial prototype, file data may persist across basic container restarts as long as the same container instance is reused, which may be sufficient for testing.
-However, this is not a form of reliable persistence, as recreating the container can remove that data.
-If stronger persistence is needed, a Docker volume or bind mount can be used.
+For the initial prototype, uploaded files are stored in memory in order to simulate persistence-related behavior for testing.
+This allows upload, list, and download operations to interact consistently during runtime, but the data is lost when the server process stops or the container is recreated.
+If stronger persistence is needed, a Docker volume or bind can be used later.

 ### 3.6 Logging
 The system will log important events such as successful authentication attempts, failed authentication attempts, blocked clients, upload requests, download requests, and denied access attempts.
 These logs will support the incident response focus of the project and make it easier to review suspicious or abnormal behavior.